 A spokesman for Transport for London said a multi-year project to expand the capacity at Bank station began at the end of 2015, resulting in the occasional closure of some escalators, but this has not resulted in any reduction in the number of trains running.

 Bar and restaurant openings

-Reuters also filed a Freedom of Information Act request to the City of London Corporation to find the number of new premises who have applied for licenses to sell alcohol and license renewals this year.
+Reuters also filed a Freedom of Information Act request to the City of London Corporation to find the number of new premises who have applied for licences to sell alcohol and licence renewals this year.